-What are 3 ways of getting sales leads?
+What are the 3 ways of getting sales leads?

 What are the types of leads you can generate?

-There are a wide range of lead types and a number of ways to find them.
-If you want to generate a variety of valuable leads, you should develop a multi-channel lead generation approach.
+There are many lead types and several ways to find them.
+If you want to generate various valuable leads, you should develop a multi-channel lead generation approach.
 Generate a list of verified leads with UpLead, and start nurturing and qualifying your leads in no time.

 Try UpLead today and see if it’s a good fit for your business